hemantpande/Money-Transfer-Api/README.md

 ### Libraries used
+JUnit - For testing
+Spark - For hosting the API.
+(Our service runs in parallel mode by default) Lombok - For keeping code concise and clean.
+Jackson - For json serialization and de-serialization

 ### Key decision points
 1. For the requirements of an in-memory data store, there were 2 options.
 H2 and an in-memory collection.